c-sanders/BoostAndQtThreads/README.md

 resides in, isn't already listed within the user's `PATH` environment variable.

 	> ./configure --with-boost=/home/foo/local/boost_1_74_0 PATH=/home/foo/Qt-5.15.1/bin:${PATH}

+A user should not try and circumvent the `AX_HAVE_QT` macro by passing a value of `QT_DIR` in the previous command, instead of a value of `PATH`.
+That is, the following command will not work;

+	> ./configure --with-boost=/home/foo/local/boost_1_74_0 QT_DIR=/home/foo/Qt-5.15.1

+The `AX_HAVE_QT` needs to discover where the Qt library is installed and then set the `QT_DIR` variable accordingly; a user of the `configure` script cannot circumvent this process by trying to set this variable themselves.

 How to write a Makefile rule which is capable of building Qt moc files.